Marjanamiiiri/1800_202210_DTC05/README.md

 ## General Info
 This browser based web application to ...
 •Hello this is Wallace Trinh.
+Test line for Hoda
 • Hey it's Terence.
-This is a test line.
+Another test line, for glory.
-## Technologies ???
+## Technologies
 Technologies used for this project:
 * HTML, CSS
 * JavaScript